5 Top Weekly TSX Stocks: Nickel Price, Funding Drive Horizonte | INN

 Horizonte Minerals

-Horizonte has made this list a few times this year, as its two projects in Brazil move forward in development.
-Horizonte owns the Araguaia ferronickel project and the Vermelho nickel–cobalt project, of which Araguaia has been in the news this year as the company has been moving toward construction footing for the project.
+Horizonte Minerals has made this list a few times this year, as its two projects in Brazil move forward.
+Horizonte owns the Araguaia ferronickel project and the Vermelho nickel–cobalt project.
+Araguaia has been in the news this year as the company has been moving toward construction footing for the project.

 Platinum Group Metals

-On August 21, the company announced big news on the financing front, saying that it had closed a US$10.4 Million bought deal financing, arranged a US$9.2 and US$10 million private placement financing and established a US$20 million 2 to 3 year credit facility, as well as repay an existing US$43 million credit facility.
+On August 21, the company had big news on the financing front, closing a US$10.4 million bought deal financing, as well as private placement financings of US$9.2 million and US$10 million.
+It also established a US$20 million two to three year credit facility and repaid an existing US$43 million credit facility.

 On the TSX, Platinum Group Metals was trading up by 52.83 percent by the end of last week at C$2.43.